ProsperWorks/oak/DESIGN.md

 Advantages:

 * Very high compression costs, medium-low decompression costs.
 * Compression ratios around 5.2 for English.

 `option :force => false, true`

 By default, `OAK.encode` will fall back to `:compression => :none` if the compressed string is larger than the source string.

 `:force => true` overrides this fail safe.

 ## option :format => :base64 or :none

-The `:format` option selects the character set used in the main body of the OAK string - the payload part which follows the flags and checksum and before the "_ok" terminator.
+The `:format` option selects the character set used in the main body of the OAK string - the payload part which follows the flags and checksum and before the `_ok` terminator.
 The choice of `:redundancy` at encode time is recorded in the 8th character of the OAK string.

-`:format => :base64`, the default, is flagged as a `B` and is Base64.urlsafe_encode64(str). with the final "===" padding stripped.
+`:format => :base64`, the default, is flagged as a `B` and is `Base64.urlsafe_encode64(str)` with the final `===` padding stripped.

 Advantages: